-The public hearing will be held on May 7, 2024.
-The agenda containing the video link to the comments and the minutes will be attached to the final plan.
+The public hearing will be held on May 6, 2025, and a 30-day comment period will begin on May 6, 2025 until June 7, 2025.
+The City encourages written comments on this document.
+Comments may be mailed to City of Lawrence Housing Initiatives Division, P.O.
+Box 708, Lawrence, KS 66044, or emailed to housing initiatives@lawrenceks.org.
+The agenda containing the link to any public comments received at the public hearing and the minutes of the meeting will be attached to the final plan.
 If any written comments are received, they will be included with this plan submittal to HUD.